K-B13/Skynet/TEST_FUNCTIONAL_SPEC.md

 - RA011 - Hardware will randomly deplete by either 2, 5 or 15 upon logging in ✅
 - RA012 - Battery will randomly deplete by either 2, 5 or - 10 upon logging in ✅
 - RA013 - Currency starts at 500 for a newly-created robot. ✅(automated) There is currently no maximum amount of currency (could be implemented later)
-- RA014 - The user will gain 100 currency for only the first login of every calendar day ❌ (currently every login)
+- RA014 - The user will gain 100 currency for only the first login of every calendar day (pending testing)

 ### Upgrades and Actions
 - UP001 - Users can charge their robot, either by 10% or up to full charge. ✅(automated) When charging by full, each 1% of battery charged costs 1 currency ✅ (currently if you do +10 with 91+% battery, you get charged a flat 10 fee)